Lumi-supercomputer/lumi-userguide/docs/development/compiling/gnu.md

 module swap gcc gcc/<version>
 ```

+As of April 2022, GCC versions 9.3.0, 10.3.0, and 11.2.0 are available on LUMI.
+We recommend using GCC 11, if possible, because it can optimize code specifically for the Zen 3 processors in LUMI (with the `craype-x86-milan` module or the compiler flag `-march=znver3`).
+GCC 9 and 10 can only optimize for Zen 2 processors.
+The performance difference is quite small, though, on average ca 1%, see for example [these tests from Phoronix](https://www.phoronix.com/scan.php?page=article&item=amd-znver3-gcc11&num=1).

 ## OpenMP Support

 OpenMP is turned off by default, it's turned on using the `-fopenmp` flag.